joshjohnson98/AstroBoi/README.md

 ### Game Design
-The team used Unity engine to design the game with scripts coded in C# for all gameplay components and UI, while the art was created on Adobe Photoshop.
+The team used the Unity engine to design the game with scripts coded in C# for all gameplay components and UI, while the art was created on Adobe Photoshop.

 ### Contributors